All Products

 Escape character is '^]'.

-When setting up a data source in Dataphin, select Type as ECS(VPC) Self-managed Database.
-Enter the connection details and click Test Connection to verify connectivity.
-A successful test indicates that the connection is established and the reverse proxy is configured correctly.
+When creating a data source in Dataphin, set Type to ECS (VPC) Self-Managed Database.
+Enter the connection details and click Test Connection to test connectivity.
+If the test succeeds, the connection is working and the reverse proxy is configured correctly.